 Andy wishes to express his gratitude to his colleagues at Johnson-Laird Inc. who smiled benignly when he became distracted by multi-rotor copters, and to his wife, Kay Kitagawa, without whom none of his accomplishments since 1975 would have been possible.
-She has never once asked him, "Why do you need another <x>?" where <x> could be a camera, a lens, or a copter.
+She has never once asked him, "Why do you need another <x>?" where <x> could be a camera, a lens, or an unmanned aircraft.
 She too, smiles benignly, and with a radiant smile that still melts his heart.

 Andy also wishes to thank Gerald H. Robinson, his immigration and business attorney who, back in the late 1970's, helped Kay and him go from illegal immigrants to U.S. citizens by way of suing the Immigration and Naturalization Service for "arbitrary and capricious" judgment, and the late G. Gervaise ("Gerry") Davis III Esq., and the late Stephen J. Davidson Esq. who helped Andy get started in the field of Forensic Software Analysis with countless invitations to speak at computer law conferences and mentoring throughout the latter years of their lives.